bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_completion_callback_factory.md

        if (result != PP_OK_COMPLETIONPENDING)
           callback.Run(result);

-Because of this additional complexity, it's generally recommended that you not use optional callbacks except when performance is more important (such as loading large resources from the network).
+Because of this additional complexity, it’s generally recommended that you not use optional callbacks except when performance is more important (such as loading large resources from the network).
 In most other cases, the performance difference will not be worth the additional complexity, and most functions may never actually have the ability to complete synchronously.

 **Completion callbacks with output**

 For some API calls, the browser returns data to the caller via an output parameter.
 These can be difficult to manage since the output parameter must remain valid for as long as the callback is pending.
-Note also that CancelAll (or destroying the callback factory) does *not* cancel the callback from the browser's perspective, only the execution of the callback in the plugin code, and the output parameter will still be written to!
-This means that you can't use class members as output parameters without risking crashes.
+Note also that CancelAll (or destroying the callback factory) does *not* cancel the callback from the browser’s perspective, only the execution of the callback in the plugin code, and the output parameter will still be written to!
+This means that you can’t use class members as output parameters without risking crashes.

 To make this case easier, the <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_completion_callback_factory/" class="el" title="CompletionCallbackFactory&lt;T&gt; may be used to create CompletionCallback objects that are bound to membe...">CompletionCallbackFactory</a> can allocate and manage the output data for you and pass it to your callback function.
 This makes such calls more natural and less error-prone.

 To create such a callback, use NewCallbackWithOutput and specify a callback function that takes the output parameter as its second argument.
-Let's say you're calling a function GetFile which asynchronously returns a <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_file_ref/" class="el" title="The FileRef class represents a &quot;weak pointer&quot; to a file in a file system.">pp::FileRef</a>.
-GetFile's signature will be `int32_t GetFile(const CompletionCallbackWithOutput<pp::FileRef>& callback);` and your calling code would look like this:
+Let’s say you’re calling a function GetFile which asynchronously returns a <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_file_ref/" class="el" title="The FileRef class represents a &quot;weak pointer&quot; to a file in a file system.">pp::FileRef</a>.
+GetFile’s signature will be `int32_t GetFile(const CompletionCallbackWithOutput<pp::FileRef>& callback);` and your calling code would look like this:

        void RequestFile() {
          file_interface->GetFile(callback_factory_.NewCallbackWithOutput(